benoit-dubreuil/fiber-config-generator/doc/research.md

 TODO, reuse :
 In
 the [final report](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/blob/main/report/2022_inf6200_benoit_dubreuil.pdf)
-of the course "initiation to research" back in the winter 2022 term that preceeded this internship, the [Simulation Generator](https://github.com/AlexVCaron/voxsim) Python library was singled out as the software that suited our needs of automation capability, ergonomics, functional independence and being coded in Python.
+of the course "initiation to research" back in the winter 2022 term that preceded this internship, the [Simulation Generator](https://github.com/AlexVCaron/voxsim) Python library was singled out as the software that suited our needs of automation capability, ergonomics, functional independence and being coded in Python.
 Since then, our requirements have become stricter and more specific to the fields of tractography and biomedical microscopy.